Bappi0212/bappi0212/README.md

 ---

-I'm a Mobile & Web Developer with strong skills in Flutter, API integration, and Firebase implementation.
+I'm a Mobile & Web Developer with strong skills in Flutter, API integration, and robust backend solutions.
 I specialize in building smooth, high-performance mobile experiences and enterprise-level web applications.
 GetX MVC is my go-to architecture for Flutter.
-I focus on clean code, pixel-perfect UI (Figma to Code), and real-time features.
+I focus on clean code, pixel-perfect UI (Figma to Code), and scalable architectures.

 <details>
 <summary><b>A bit more about me</b></summary>